Pinjasaur/gulp-update-humanstxt-date/README.md

 );
 ```

 ## Caveats

-As per the [humans.txt standard](http://humanstxt.org/Standard.html), the year is expected in the YYYY/MM/DD format.
+As per the [humans.txt standard](http://humanstxt.org/Standard.html), the year is expected in the _YYYY/MM/DD_ format.

+In addition, the general format is expected to be as follows: _Last updated: YYYY/MM/DD_.
+The tense of "update" can be present (update) or past (updated).
+Further, the space between the colon (:) and the date is optional.

+If you're having trouble, enable logging: `updateHumanstxtDate({ log: true })`.
+If the issue persists please [let me know](https://github.com/Pinjasaur/gulp-update-humanstxt-date/issues).

 ## API